 The Bernese Mountain Dog, of Swiss origin, is a large dog with a spectacular appearance.
 As gentle as he is powerful, he is a teddy-bear dog that will delight the young and old in everyday life.
-This dog is not really a predator but is a great guard, very suited for a rural way of life, though his exercise needs still need to be met daily.
+This is a good guard dog who is very suited for a rural way of life, with moderate exercise needs which must be met daily.

 Key facts about the Bernese Mountain Dog

 - Life expectancy : Between 8 and 10 years

 Group 2 - Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs